As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step Two

 Begin by using a sharpie to mark the position of the hole on the rock.
 Set the stone onto a block of wood and clamp the wood securely onto the drill press’s table.
-Lay down a ring of plumber’s putty to form a dam on the surface of the rock around the mark you have made.
+Lay down a ring of plumber’s putty to form a dam on the rock’s surface around the mark you have made.

 Step Three